Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 James, that is a fairly comprehensive margin question, I would say.
 So let me start, I think you are isolating some of the factors that create more margin pressure in the second half of our fiscal year.
 So number one is the easier compare that we had in the first half of the fiscal year due to our ACA related investments is clear.
 So in the beginning of 2016 fiscal year we had largely selling and implementation expense for ACA and then we started to receive revenues for these products in the third and fourth quarter of last fiscal year.
 And so the upcoming quarters don't have that easier compare and so the margin expansion that we experienced in the first two quarters is not going to repeat itself due to the growing into our more steady ACA revenue base.

 Secondly, we expect of course sales to grow as we indicated in our prepared remarks, and so that means of course also selling expense is anticipated to grow and in this case contribute to the margin pressure.
-And we're also continuing our investments into product and innovation which is in this case at an equal basis contributing to the margin pressure.
+And we're also continuing our investments into product and innovation, which is in this case at an equal basis contributing to the margin pressure.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

-And I think, we also have – I think, our expectation is a little bit of a return of the growth of the PEO pass-through cost which, I think, that just mathematically also adds to, I think, the last part of your question was a broad PEO margin pressure question about ADP, but in this first half, second half it is a factor.
+I think we also have – I think our expectation is a little bit of a return of the growth of the PEO pass-through cost, which I think that just mathematically also adds to – I think the last part of your question was a broad PEO margin pressure question about ADP, but in this first half, second half it is a factor.
+Based on our current forecast, just the expectation for our pass-through cost for the second half alone causes some pressure in the second half.

-Based on our current forecast, just the expectation for our pass-through cost for the second half alone causes some pressure in the second half, and I think your broader question about overall pressure is a very, very good question which we spend a lot of time looking at and talking about.
-But this year, in particular, because of lower benefits inflation costs we actually, as you could tell from the first half of the year, it actually helped us, took some of the pressure that we had historically had off.

-So even though the PEO has an absolute lower margin, the fact that its margin has been improving as much as it has combined with a slower growth of pass-through costs made this a moot point for the first two quarters of this year.
+And I think your broader question about overall pressure is a very, very good question which we spend a lot of time looking at and talking about.
+But this year in particular, because of lower benefits inflation costs, we actually, as you could tell from the first half of the year, it actually helped us.
+It took some of the pressure that we had historically had off.
+So even though the PEO has an absolute lower margin, the fact that its margin has been improving as much as it has combined with the slower growth of pass-through costs made this a moot point for the first two quarters of this year.

-And I think what you have from us is a commitment to really make sure that we have a lot of transparency around – because we do a lot of what if scenarios around the next two to three years, what the PEO margin expectation is versus the ES margin expectation in the overall ADP.
-And we feel comfortable at least right now that we are in a place where we're able to still achieve the guidance that we've provided on a long-term basis.

-But over time that could change.
+And I think what you have from us is a commitment to really make sure that we have a lot of transparency around because we do a lot of what-if scenarios around the next two to three years what the PEO margin expectation is versus the ES margin expectation and the overall ADP.
+And we feel comfortable at least right now that we are in a place where we're able to still achieve the guidance that we've provided on a long-term basis, but over time that could change.
 If we have a lot of inflation and pass-through costs, we might have to revisit that topic just because of the pure mathematics, not because of the quality of the business or the strength of the business, just because of the math that I think you're implying.
-But I think for now, I think we're in a okay position.
+But I think for now, I think we're in an okay position.

 James Robert Berkley - Barclays Capital, Inc.

-Thanks a lot.
-Now that's really helpful.
+Thanks a lot, that's really helpful.
 I know I threw a lot at you there.
-Just real quick, much shorter question, just what's driving the unchanged EPS guide?
+Just real quick, a much shorter question, just what's driving the unchanged EPS guide?
 That was obviously nice to see.
-You raised it last quarter, and you were able to keep it steady here despite declining top-line.
-Is it just tax rate and a step up in buybacks versus prior expectations?
-Or maybe some conservatism on your end in the past?
-Or something else that maybe I'm missing?
+You raised it last quarter, and you were able to keep it steady here despite declining top line.
+Is it just tax rate and a step up in buybacks versus prior expectations or maybe some conservatism on your end in the past, or something else that maybe I'm missing?

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

-No, I mean, I think that – Jan may have something to add, but we had a great quarter earnings wise, so that helps because we obviously provide guidance based on what we really think is going to happen.
-And as, I think we were clear in our comments, the second quarter exceeded our expectation.
-So in fairness, we got a little bit of tailwind from the second quarter going into, quote unquote, maintaining our guidance for the year on earnings.
-So we feel good about where we are in terms of our expenses, even though Jan described very well this issue of we've lapped our ACA revenues, and we had already lapped our ACA expenses for the last two quarters.
+No, I think that – Jan may have something to add, but we had a great quarter earnings-wise, so that helps because we obviously provide guidance based on what we really think is going to happen.
+And as I think we were clear in our comments, the second quarter exceeded our expectation.
+So in fairness, we got a little bit of tailwind from the second quarter going into "maintaining" our guidance for the year on earnings.
+So I think we feel good about where we are in terms of our expenses, even though Jan described very well this issue of we've lapped our ACA revenues, and we had already lapped our ACA expenses for the last two quarters.

-So those kind of factors are what helped kind of boost the margins in the first two quarters of the fiscal year which we don't get in the second two quarters of the fiscal year, but in general when we look at the quality and the trajectory of the business, we feel pretty good other than this issue in new business bookings which ironically helps our margin in the first half of the fiscal year.
+So those kind of factors are what helped boost the margins in the first two quarters of the fiscal year which we don't get in the second two quarters of the fiscal year.
+But in general when we look at the quality and the trajectory of the business, we feel pretty good other than this issue in new business bookings, which ironically helps our margin in the first half of the fiscal year.
 Other than that factor, we feel pretty good about where we are.

 James Robert Berkley - Barclays Capital, Inc.

 Thanks a lot.
-Appreciate your time.
+I appreciate your time.

 Operator